enzo-dante/SQL/sqlite3-jdbc.md

 always test SQL commands first, before coding them

 to execute SQL commands in the app:

 1. open the target db, and then select Execute SQL view
 2. enter SQL command in top input box
 3. select play button (cmd+R on a mac)
 4. to manage multiple SQL commands: create new tab, with top left button in play button row
+5. TEST sql command on multiple records (minimum 3) to validate consistency of output

 # Intelli J